nishantde/thespian/README.md

 - [ ] Better styling of the interactive TV season and episode selector elements
 - [x] Full-screen playback of video player
 - [x] Stable scroll bar for pages
+- [x] Full-width title display on cards (rating position to be shifted)
+- [ ] Overhaul of the colour schemes used in some of the pages (Trending, Popular, etc)
-- [ ] Better file/folder structuring
+- [ ] Better file/folder structuring (future update)
+- [ ] Refactoring and optimizing the code (future update)
 - [ ] User accounts (future update)

 ### Pages to finish: